-You may have noticed that selling to a customer is very different than selling to a business.
+You may have noticed that selling business to customer, or B2C, is very different from selling to a business.
 If you haven’t noticed then you probably only deal with one of the other, or you are a master salesperson and you just have that nack.
 If so, congratulations.
 However, for everyone else, it isn’t easy.

 When someone is making a decision on a purchase they will evaluate different aspects of the purchase is for themselves or for their company.
 If you were to buy a car for yourself, you would probably end up with a different car than if you were to buy some kind of company car.